 - Mop smooth surfaces with a damp mop to control dust.

-- Take of shoes off when entering the house to avoid tracking in dirt that may be contaminated.
+- Take off shoes off when entering the house to avoid tracking in the dirt that may be contaminated.

 - Vacuum carpets to remove dust, ideally with a HEPA filter.

 - Pick up loose paint chips with a damp paper towel.